ppy/osu-wiki/wiki/Help_Centre/en.md

 Follow these steps to restore osu! to its default settings:

-1. Hold down the `Shift` key on your keyboard.
+1. Start osu! while holding down the `Shift` key on your keyboard.
-2. While holding `Shift`, double click the osu! icon on your desktop.
-3. Continue holding `Shift` until you see the osu! recovery dialog prompt.
+2. Continue holding `Shift` until you see the osu! recovery dialog prompt.
-4. When the `osu! configuration` dialog opens, click the `reset settings` button.
+3. When the `osu! configuration` dialog opens, click the `reset settings` button.
-5. If you still aren't having any luck, open the dialog again and click `repair osu!`.
+4. If you still aren't having any luck, open the dialog again and click `repair osu!`.

 #### osu! freezes when I click a link or multiplayer map!